yintrigue/portfolio-ds/README.md

 **Keywords**: Single-page Web App, Photography
 **Tech Stack:** JavaScript, jQuery, PHP, HTML/CSS

 *Hello, Baby Clara!* is a photo diary that I built to document my daughter's growing up.
 It is a database-free **SPA (single-page application)** designed for storytelling, and allows me to publish photos with metadata automatically parsed with a fully customizable layout.
-The experience is to be enjoyed by both the farther (me) and daughter (Clara)! 😃
+The experience is to be enjoyed by both the father (me) and daughter (Clara)! 😃